libgd/libgd/README.md

 Support available in [![Chat](https://badges.gitter.im/libgd/libgd.svg)](https://gitter.im/libgd/libgd) or using issues.

-We also have a mailing list.To subscribe to any mailing list, send an email to gd-devel-subscribe@lists.php.net.
+We also have a mailing list.
+To subscribe to any mailing list, send an email to gd-devel-subscribe@lists.php.net.
 Then emails can be sent to gd-devel@lists.php.net.

 ## Downloads/etc...